Gone till November

-"Gone till November" is the third single released from Haitian rapper Wyclef Jean's debut solo album, The Carnival (1997).
-It peaked at number three on the UK Singles Chart, becoming Jean's highest-charting solo hit in the UK alongside 2000's "It Doesn't Matter".
+"Gone till November" a song by Haitian rapper Wyclef Jean, released as the third single from his debut solo album The Carnival (1997).
+The song was released on 25 November 1997 by Columbia and Ruffhouse, and peaked at number three on the UK Singles Chart, becoming Jean's highest-charting solo hit in the UK alongside 2000's "It Doesn't Matter".
 In the United States, the song peaked at number seven on the Billboard Hot 100 chart.
-It also reached number four in both Canada and New Zealand.
+It reached number four in both Canada and New Zealand.

+The album version differs from the more-familiar pop version found on the single and used in the video.
+The album version has a different bass line and more, different, voiceover.
+The pop version is more recognizable due to radio play but is not found on the actual album.
+Both album and pop versions differ from the "remix" version.

 Composition

 The orchestral accompaniment, which was arranged and conducted by Sonny Kompanek, was performed by the New York Philharmonic Orchestra.